 His arms were strong and he seemed so tall when we were his little girls.
 His eyes crinkled at the sides when he smiled, he nipped and tickled and made us squeal.
 Invincible he was way back when… when we were small.
 He brushed my hair and shared a joke.
 He made me feel loved.
 Each one of us thought we were his favourite, when really were equal in his eyes.
 He taught me how to polish boots so I could see my face and made me giggle more than once when I was saying grace.
 I remember him showing us, how he won a race, with his arm up in the air flicking his fingers until they clicked re-living the moment, the winning post.
 That time it was just for us a private demonstration to entertain, a reconstruction riding the finish with commentary to boot.

 He chastised me, taught me right from wrong.
-Sometimes he stood in my corner like a giant; a giant of a man but small.
+Sometimes he stood in my corner like a giant … a giant of a man but small.
 I learned some cheeky rhymes from him some I never understood.
 But he could make me laugh when I was feeling sad.
-Dad was the quintessential cheeky chappie, the twinkle of a smile in his eye; a joke on his tongue.
+Dad was the quintessential cheeky chappie, with a twinkle of a smile in his eye and a joke on his tongue.
 He’d give a flick with a towel to make us run.
-He would squeeze our hands until we made a squeak especially if solemnity was expected.
+He would squeeze our hands until we made a squeal especially if solemnity was expected.
 His face would crinkle and his shoulders shake; in silent laughter.

 Dad sat me on my first big horse and taught me how to make a warm mash.
 Horse husbandry he taught me, the hoof pick, the curry comb and how to groom.
-We would brush until the horse’s coat would gleam.
+We would brush until the horse’s coat would gleam and persperation ran down my cheeks.
 He showed me how to plait my hair he taught me to ride a bike.
 I could see a lot in him that I would grow to like.

 Written with love and the fondest of memories.
-The world lost one more on October fourth 2014.
+The world lost one more on October fifth 2014.

 Don’t be sad for we had him, be sad for those who never knew him and were missing his fun.